rapidsai/docs/releases/triage.md

 See [Release Board](https://docs.rapids.ai/releases/planning/) for the column definition that pertain to the Relase Board.

 **IMPORTANT:**
-Leveraging the tracking boards for issues management: PICs can _schedule_ issues by placing them in the appropriate column and then _prioritize_ issues by dragging & sorting the issues from highest priority at the top of the column to lowest at the bottom.
+In leveraging the tracking boards for issue management, PICs can _schedule_ issues by placing them in the appropriate column and then _prioritize_ issues by dragging & sorting the issues from highest priority at the top of the column to lowest at the bottom.

-By placing the issues in one of these boards (Bug Squashing, Feature Planning, or Other Issues filers and the community will see updates to the issue and can get a sense of when they can expect feedback.
+By placing the issues in one of these permanent boards (Bug Squashing, Feature Planning, or Other Issues) filers and the community will see updates to the issue and can get a sense of when they can expect feedback.
 For example, on a given issue a user may see `Future release in Other Issues` and this allows the filer or the community to comment on if they believe the issue should be addressed faster.

 ## Process cycle